Fall - June 30

 - Complete your application.
 You can save your work and log back into your account at a later time if you cannot complete your application in one sitting.
 Be sure to proofread your application and upload all required supporting documents before you are ready to submit it.
 You cannot make changes to your application once it has been submitted.

 - Submit your application.
-You will see a SUBMISSION SUCCESSFUL message on your screen if your application is submitted successfully.
+You will see a THANK YOU message on your screen if your application is submitted successfully.
 Contact the SPSF (above) if you need to alert us about missing or incorrect information on your application.

 - Check the status of your application and update your personal profile by logging into your account.

 DRAFT status means your application has not been submitted or received yet.

 SUBMITTED means your application has been received and is awaiting further review.

 UNDER REVIEW means the Selection Committee is reviewing your application.

 AWARDED or DENIED indicates the Selection Committee’s final decision.